oat-sa/tao-dependency-resolver/doc/dependency-resolver.md

 );
 ```

-## Method
+## A solution

+This is what this dependency resolving tool does:

 ### Find the list of required extensions.

 Resolving the dependency tree is performed recursively:

-    1. Load the `manifest.php` of the main repository,
+1. Load the `manifest.php` of the desired repository,
-    2. Extract the extension names from the `manifest.php`.
+2. Extract the names of the extensions required by the `manifest.php`.
 3. For each extension name, load the `manifest.php` and go to 2.

 ### Install the main and required repository.

 The list of included repositories is injected in a local composer execution:

 1. Install the main repository.
 2. Install each of the dependent repository.

 ## Result